Who do we trust in the storm?

 There is One who cares, the One who created you to be unique, beautiful, different, exactly who you are.
 Jesus is the One who cares.
 But we can’t SEE Jesus with our physical eyes?
 How do we know that He is there?
 How do we know that He hears us, that He sees us, that Jesus cares?
 This is where Faith, Trust, and His Word come into play.
 Jesus speaks to us through His Word because HE IS the Word of God made flesh.
 First, we need to acquaint ourselves with His promises and TRUST that He will fulfill every jot and tittle in His Word.
 Jesus has promises within His Word for you and for me!

 At this time, I’m going through some physical stuff of my own.
 I have something going on with my lungs that is causing me severe shoulder and back pain.
 At night, sometimes, the pain has become intense, and I can feel fear welling up within me.
 I don’t know why these pain conditions, mental illness, or whatever always seems to worsen at night, but for many people, that is the case.
-When the business of the day is complete, and it is quiet in our rooms, dark, that’s the time when our minds race at all of the potentially bad things that can happen to us.
-This is the time the “WHAT IF….” arises.
+When the business of the day is complete, and it is quiet and dark in our rooms, that is the time when our minds imagine all the bad things that can happen to us.
+Nighttime is the time the “WHAT IF….” arises.
 What if this is something really bad, cancer?
 Am I going to die??
 WHAT IF….that person at school gets everyone to believe his/her lies?
-WHAT IF….my GF/BF is cheating on me with so and so?
+WHAT IF….my GF/BF (wife/husband) is cheating on me with so and so?
 WHAT IF….I can’t pass that test, don’t get that job, get fired from my job, etc?
-Those WHAT IF’s an be BRUTAL!
+The WHAT IF’s ARE BRUTAL!
 So where do we turn?
 Who do we TRUST?
 Do we cry out in the night…JESUS?
 Are you here?
 Do you care?
 Am I alone in here?

 Proverbs 3:5: